brimdata/super/book/src/super-sql/operators/from.md

 where `<name>` is the name of a supported [serialization format](../../commands/super.md#input-formats).

+When `from` references an entity whose name ends in `.parquet` or `.csup`, auto-detection is disabled and the format is presumed to be Parquet or CSUP, respectively.

 #### Files

-When running without a database, a string argument or unquoted path identifier that does not match a URI is interpreted as a path to a file.
+When running detached from a database, a file may be referenced as the target of `from` using a path as specified in the `<file>` argument above.
+The path descriptor is formatted as a [text entity](../syntax.md#todo) and is a path relative to the directory in which the `super` command is running.

-XXX define file identifier, or path identifier?
+As a text entity, file names need not be quoted when the name consists of characters, digits, `.`, and `/`.

 Files can also be referenced using a [glob](../search-expressions.md#globs) pattern.